-6.13.5 The Query Builder
+6.13.4 The Query Builder

 The query builder is a part of the component that provides an interface that will produce syntactically correct SQL for whichever type of database you have elected to use.
 One of the main goals of this is portability across different systems and environments.
 In order for it to function correctly, you need to pass it the database adapter your application is currently using so that it can properly build the SQL.
+The easiest way to do this is to just call the createSql() method from the database adapter.
+It will inject itself into the SQL builder object being created.